 The app tracks your progress and awards you with achievements as you complete more workouts and reach new milestones.
 The app’s news feed also includes pieces on fitness, nutrition, lifestyle and more.

-When you first create your account, JEFIT asks if you typically work out at a gym with equipment or at home.
+When you first create your account, JEFIT asks whether you typically work out at a gym with equipment or at home.
 You’ll also need to indicate your goals, experience level and activity level.
-Once that’s complete, you’ll begin by setting up reminders to work out at a specific time on days throughout the week that you choose.
+Once that’s complete, you’ll be able to set up reminders to work out at specific times and days.
 From there, you’ll be able to select suggested workout plans including a “no equipment at home” option for free.

 The app also includes a catalog of exercises sorted by focus area, a calendar that tracks workout time and muscles targeted and quarterly workout contests.
-Of course, some workouts and features are locked for users without a paid subscription.
+Some workouts and features are locked for users without a paid subscription.

 The first and second levels of workouts are free for most of the categories.
 To unlock the third level or to create custom routines, you’ll need to purchase the paid version of the app.
-It costs $13.99, but there are no recurring subscription fees.
+It costs $13.99, but that’s a one-time charge: no recurring subscription fees.

 SworkIt allows you to create custom routines, subscribe to long-term plans and browse individual workouts.
 While most of the features on this app require a paid subscription, all kid workouts are completely free.
 In this category, you’ll find kid-friendly workout routines for strength, agility, flexibility, warming up, cooling down and moving.